kodfarki/staj-2016/04.servlet.programming/servlet-project/Readme.md

 minvalue 1
 ```

-That's all you need to run this project.
+That's all you need to do for running this project.